school-brainhack/school-brainhack.github.io/content/en/project/rs-fMRI-deafness/index.md

 - **Machine Learning Packages:** I have a better understanding of how to use `scikit-learn`, `nilearn` and their different modules for machine learning and neuroimaging data manipulations.

-- **Python Scripting:** I was able to use different librairies (e.g. `numpy`, `nibabel`), code in a virtual environment with Jupyter Notebook and edit code with Virtual Studio Code.
+- **Python Scripting:** I was able to use different libraries (e.g. `numpy`, `nibabel`), code in a virtual environment with Jupyter Notebook and edit code with Virtual Studio Code.
 The course modules helped me understand data dimensionality and how to manipulate it.

 - **Data Visualization:** I learned to plot static figures with `matplotlib` and `seaborn` and to generate interactive figures with `plotly`.
 I am now able to code this cool brain visualization: